-Looking for a Large Cap Value category, but where should you start your research?
-Well, one fund that might be worth investigating is Dodge & Cox Stock Fund (DODGX) as a possible option.
-DODGX carries a Zacks Mutual Fund Rank of 3 (Hold), which is based on nine forecasting factors like size, cost, and past performance.
+There are plenty of choices in the Large Cap Value category, but where should you start your research?
+Well, one fund that might be worth investigating is Dodge & Cox Stock Fund (DODGX).
+DODGX possesses a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.

-DODGX is classified in the Large Cap Value segment by Zacks, which is an area full of possibilities.
-Investors interested in a stable income stream fund these mutual funds very appealing because they have a unique investing strategy.
-Large Cap Value funds invest in stocks with a market capitalization of $10 billion or more, but whose share prices do not reflect their intrinsic value.
-This tactic often leads to low P/E ratios and high dividend yields, though growth levels are often curtailed.
+Large Cap Value mutual funds invest in stocks with a market capitalization of $10 billion or more, but whose share prices do not reflect their intrinsic value; this value investing strategy often leads to low P/E ratios and high dividend yields, though growth levels are often curtailed.
 The high-growth opportunity of these funds are slowed even further, as large-cap securities are generally in stable industries with low to moderate growth prospects.
 Therefore, Large Cap Value funds are usually more appealing to investors who are interested in a stable income stream.

 History of Fund/Manager

-Obviously, what investors are looking for in these funds is strong performance relative to their peers.
-This fund in particular has delivered a 5-year annualized total return of 8.91%, and is in the top third among its category peers.
-But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 13.25%, which places it in the top third during this time-frame.
+Of course, investors look for strong performance in funds.
+This fund has delivered a 5-year annualized total return of 10.22%, and it sits in the top third among its category peers.
+If you're interested in shorter time frames, do not dismiss looking at the fund's 3-year annualized total return of 9.09%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-DODGX's standard deviation over the past three years is 13.61%.
-Over the past 5 years, the standard deviation of the fund over the past 5 years is 13.9% compared to the category average of 11.87%.
+DODGX's standard deviation over the past three years is 13.55% compared to the category average of 12.12%.
+The standard deviation of the fund over the past 5 years is 13.9% compared to the category average of 12.16%.
 This makes the fund more volatile than its peers over the past half-decade.

 Investors should not forget about beta, an important way to measure a mutual fund's risk compared to the market as a whole.
-DODGX has a 5-year beta of 1.07, which means it is hypothetically more volatile than the market at large.
-Alpha is an additional metric to take into consideration, since it represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which in this case, is the S&P 500 in this case, one should pay attention to this metric as well.
-DODGX has generated a negative alpha over the past five years of -2.68, which means managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.
+DODGX has a 5-year beta of 1.09, which means it is likely to be more volatile than the market average.
+Because alpha represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which is the S&P 500 in this case, one should pay attention to this metric as well.
+DODGX has generated a negative alpha over the past five years of -2.68, demonstrating that managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.

-As of the last filing date, the mutual fund has 92.61% of its assets in stocks, and these companies have an average market capitalization of $146.65 billion.
+The mutual fund currently has 91.36% of its holdings in stocks, and these companies have an average market capitalization of $151.52 billion.
 The fund has the heaviest exposure to the following market sectors:

 - Industrial Cyclical

-For investors, taking a closer look at cost-related metrics is key, since costs are increasingly important for mutual fund investing.
-Competition is heating up in this space, and a lower cost product will likely outperform its otherwise identical counterpart, all things being equal.
+Costs are increasingly important for mutual fund investing, and particularly as competition heats up in this market.
+And all things being equal, a lower cost product will outperform its otherwise identical counterpart, so taking a closer look at these metrics is key for investors.
 In terms of fees, DODGX is a no load fund.
-It has an expense ratio of 0.52% compared to the category average of 0.99%.
-From a cost perspective, DODGX is actually cheaper than its peers.
+It has an expense ratio of 0.52% compared to the category average of 1%.
+So, DODGX is actually cheaper than its peers from a cost perspective.

 This fund requires a minimum initial investment of $2,500, and each subsequent investment should be at least $100.

-Overall, Dodge & Cox Stock Fund ( DODGX ) has a neutral Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, average downside risk, and lower fees, Dodge & Cox Stock Fund ( DODGX ) looks like a somewhat average choice for investors right now.
+Overall, Dodge & Cox Stock Fund ( DODGX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, average downside risk, and lower fees, Dodge & Cox Stock Fund ( DODGX ) looks like a good potential choice for investors right now.